buckmelton/notes/bucks-rails-notes.md

 `$ bundle install`

 ### Run server
 Rails comes with a command-line program, or *script*, that runs a *local* web server to assist in developing our application.

 On a local system, just run
 `rails server`.

 On cloud-based dev env (e.g. Cloud9), need to supply add'l *IP binding address* and *port number* to tell Rails server the address it can use to make the application visible to the outside world.
 Cloud9 uses `$IP` and `$PORT` to assign them dynamically.
 Make sure you're in the application directory.
 `$ rails server -b $IP -p $PORT`

+To shut down server: `CTRL-C`

-### When an app runs, what happens sequentially is:
+#### When an app runs, what happens sequentially is:

 - environment.rb
   - which loads boot.rb